shajra/shajra-provisioning/doc/provisioning-walkthrough.md

 # About this document<a id="sec-1"></a>

-This document helps explain the code of this project for provisioning my personal machines, which rely on the convergence of a variety of third-party software and techniques.
+This document gives an overview of the code of this project for provisioning my personal machines, which rely on the convergence of a variety of third-party software and techniques.

 You *very certainly* do not want to try to configure your machines precisely like mine.
 This is my personal repository, with hard-coded things like my name and emails.

-This document should help explain what it takes to modify this project, or mimic its approach, to suit the provisioning of your own machines.
+This document should help you get started modifying this project, or mimicking its approach, to suit the provisioning of your own machines.

 # Recommended prior reading<a id="sec-2"></a>